South Bend, Indiana Therapists

 The rates of substance abuse, poverty, and other factors of mental illness are high in South Bend.
 Suicide rates have gone up.
 Unemployment is fairly high, as is mental illness among those with less education.
 All these have the potential to influence the rate of people who need mental health care.

 In particular, this affects the middle-aged sector, which has a high rate of mental illness.
 They are also unlikely to seek care.
 This is in part due to a lack of education about mental health care and in part to a lack of access or money.
 The dangers of stigma and misunderstanding can be widespread.
-In 2015, the average number of poor mental health days reported in a 30-day period was 3.4.
-But many of those who experienced depressive episodes or other crises did not seek care.
+In 2015, the average number of poor mental health days reported in 30 days was 3.4.
+However many of those who experienced depressive episodes or other crises did not seek care.

 For now, South Bend is focused on improving education and offering resources to help people find care.